ollernn/cloud-homelab-v2/docs/05-azure-deployment.md

 The planned monitoring setup is:

-- Monitor `/health` using Uptime Kuma from the local homelab
+- monitor `/health` using Uptime Kuma from the local homelab
-- Review Azure logs through the Azure Portal
+- review Azure logs through the Azure Portal
-- Document the monitoring setup in `docs/06-monitoring.md`
+- document the monitoring setup in `docs/06-monitoring.md`